 However, if you are using a deck from the Deck Gallery, it is recommended to make a copy to your private deck first and preview before assigning the deck to your students.

 If you would like to find out more about ways to assign a deck to your Deck.Toys Classroom, read more here.

 At the start of your lesson, share the Deck.Toys Classroom's address to your students.
 You can also share this URL to any learning management system you may have, such as Google Classroom, Microsoft Teams, Canvas, Schoology and SLS.

 If you are using Google Classroom, you may share your Deck.Toys classroom URL instantly with your students.

-When connected, students can immediately explore your deck at their own pace in Free Mode.
-Switch to Teacher Sync to prevent students from exploring themselves and be locked to your screen.
-Read more about Free Mode and Teacher Sync Mode here.
+When connected, students can immediately explore your deck at their own pace in Free Mode which is the student-paced mode.
+Switch to Teacher Sync to enable teacher-led mode and to lock your students' view to your screen instead.

 To check whether your students have successfully connected to your Deck.Toys Classroom, click on the top-right button in your Teacher's view to see the list of students that are already in your Classroom.